 Once a student turns eighteen or attends a post secondary school, access rights to the student’s records transfer to the student.
 The rule applies unless the student gives specific, written permission to release academic information to someone else.
 The exception to this law occurs if parents document in writing that the student is claimed as a dependent for income tax purposes.
-The college may require you to submit your most recent tax forms to support this claim.
+A recent tax may be requires as a supporting document.

 What does FERPA mean for college parents?